ydlr/mix2nix/README.md

 (phoenix app with few dependencies).
 Right now, it only supports public packages from the Hex.pm repository.
 The expression for some package may not work as is.
 If you find a package that results in an invalid expresion, please let me know.

+Currently, any git or local dependencies will simply be skipped without a warning.